lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 Here are the principles that made the pipeline stable and scalable:

-✔ Treat all inputs as **streams**, even if they aren’t
+- Treat all inputs as **streams**, even if they aren’t
-✔ Perform cleaning and enrichment before merging anything
+- Perform cleaning and enrichment before merging anything
-✔ Normalize schemas so events can be collated reliably
+- Normalize schemas so events can be collated reliably
-✔ Use `APPLY CHANGES` with confidence scoring for dedupe
+- Use `APPLY CHANGES` with confidence scoring for dedup
-✔ End streaming where business events stabilize
+- End streaming where business events stabilize
-✔ Build Gold tables in batch — it’s simpler and faster
+- Build Gold tables in batch — it’s simpler and faster
-✔ Align Gold tables to business questions, not raw schemas
+- Align Gold tables to business questions, not raw schemas

 This design lets me plug in new upstream systems without major rewrites, and guarantees that dashboards always reflect consistent truth.